Skip to main content Skip to footer

 Beach Water Monitoring

-From June - August, the HKPR District Health Unit conducts regular monitoring of recreational water within the County of Haliburton, the City of Kawartha Lakes and Northumberland County to ensure the water is safe for swimming.
+From June - August, the HKPR District Health Unit conducts regular monitoring of designated public beaches owned/operated by a municipality within the County of Haliburton, the City of Kawartha Lakes and Northumberland County to ensure the water is safe for swimming.
 Test results are then shared on this website (below) and shared via the our social media accounts.

 We use a three-colour coded system to report water testing results.